timjb/dotfiles/README.markdown

 	git submodule init
 	git submodule update

-1. Create symlinks. `install.sh` does that for you.
+1. Create symlinks. `./install.sh` does that for you.
+2. You may need to run `xrdb ~/.Xresources` to get the solarized colorscheme working.
-2. To use my nautilus templates, change the following line in `~/.config/user-dirs.dirs`:
+3. To use my nautilus templates, change the following line in `~/.config/user-dirs.dirs`:

 	XDG_TEMPLATES_DIR="$HOME/"